liv-iz/tdf/Design Journal.md

 Thankfully the internet has almost abything you need and we now have AI which is also super helpful in explaining things in different ways:

-CEMINI RESPONSE ABOUT RUNNING TWO CORES
+GEMINI RESPONSE ABOUT RUNNING TWO CORES
 ------------------------------------------------------------------------------
 Of course\!
 This is a really cool feature of the ESP32, and it's totally understandable why it seems tricky.